Soma Saito goes bold with his sound, presenting himself emotionally raw for the spine-chilling 2nd full-length album “in bloom“.

 A melancholic acoustic guitar melody leads the way for carpool, song that is big on its band sound.

-At the same time, the verse itself is split into 2 parts, hinting at a chorus early on, especially due to how the song flows, as the song appears to have a subtle raise in tension that could very well be a pre-chorus.
+At the same time, the verse itself is split into 2 parts, hinting at a chorus early on, especially due to how the song flows, as the song appears to have a subtle rise in tension that could very well be a pre-chorus.
 In that two-part verse, we go for yet another couple of seconds before properly building up to the chorus.

 The chorus of carpool flows smoothly and, despite the instrumental having a sort of optimistic vibe, the lyrics point in the opposite way, giving off a decadent vibe that suits pretty well the semi-acoustic rock sound going in this song.